sapphirafs/python_test_proj/README.md

 ## How to Run:

-Follow these steps to use the functionalisty within your code:
+Follow these steps to use the functionality within your code:

 1. Import the package into your code (at the top of the file): *import recursion_project*
 2. Create a graph representing the weight values between vertices.